 Keep in mind that you will usually be subject to fees from the card issuer when you use your card abroad.
 Most credit card companies and banks will charge a fee for exchanging the currency from your home country to the Polish złoty.
 In addition, they may also charge an international fee for using your card in a foreign country.

 Be sure to notify your bank or credit card company before you travel to avoid declined transactions due to suspected fraud.

 Sending Money to Poland

-Remitly makes international money transfers faster, easier, more transparent, and more affordable.
-Since 2011, over 5 million people have used our secure mobile app to send money home with peace of mind.
+Remitly is on a mission to make international money transfers faster, easier, more transparent, and more affordable.
+Since 2011, millions of people have used Remitly to send money with peace of mind.
 Visit the homepage, download our app, or check out our Help Center to get started.